Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Liu, M. (2010).
 Union organizing in China: Still a monolithic labor movement?.
 ILR Review, 64(1), 30-52.

+Liu, M., & Kuruvilla, S. (2016).
+The state, the unions, and collective bargaining in China: The good, the bad, and the ugly.
+Comp.
+Lab.
+L. & Pol'y J., 38, 187.

 Lu, Y., Tao, Z., & Wang, Y. (2010).
 Union effects on performance and employment relations: Evidence from China.
 China Economic Review, 21(1), 202-210.

 Song, Y., Yang, J., & Yang, Q. (2016).
 Do firms' political connections depress the union wage effect?
 Evidence from China.
 China Economic Review, 38, 183-198.